Claire Hutton: Kansas City Current

-Following her high school graduation, Hutton trained with NWSL teams North Carolina Courage and NJ/NY Gotham FC.
-Though she was committed to play college soccer at the University of North Carolina, the New Jersey club raised the idea of her turning professional instead.
-She considered her options for several months and eventually tried out with the Kansas City Current, where she signed a three-year deal through the NWSL's Under-18 Entry Mechanism on December 14, 2023.
+After graduating one year early from high school in June 2023, Hutton took a gap semester and trained with the North Carolina Courage and NJ/NY Gotham FC for a month each.
+While she planned to enroll at the University of North Carolina in the spring, the New Jersey club suggested that she consider turning professional instead of going to college.
+She thought things over for several months before trying out with the Kansas City Current and eventually deciding to sign with the club and give up her college eligibility.
+On December 14, the Current announced that they had signed Hutton to her first professional contract on a three-year deal through the NWSL's Under-18 Entry Mechanism.

-Hutton made her professional debut on the opening matchday on March 18, 2024, playing the full 90 minutes in a 5–4 win against the Portland Thorns, as the Current inaugurated the newly built CPKC Stadium.
-She impressed quickly as she was a critical part of head coach Vlatko Andonovski's midfield.
-She made her first professional assist on May 25, setting up Elizabeth Ball, in a 1–0 win at the Utah Royals.
-On August 1, she scored her first professional goal, shooting from the edge of the box, to conclude a 4–1 win against Tigres in the Summer Cup group stage.
+Hutton made her professional debut on March 18, 2024, playing the full 90 minutes in a season-opening 5–4 win over the Portland Thorns as the Current inaugurated their newly built CPKC Stadium.
+Immediately performing well beyond her years, she made vital contributions to head coach Vlatko Andonovski's midfield through ball-winning and progressive passing, creating a strong partnership with captain Lo'eau LaBonta.
+She made her first professional assist on May 25, heading to set up Elizabeth Ball's goal in a 1–0 win at the Utah Royals.
+On August 1, she scored her first professional goal with a strike from the edge of the box to conclude a 4–1 win over Mexican club Tigres in the NWSL x Liga MX Femenil Summer Cup.
+On October 25, she combined with LaBonta to set up both goals by Temwa Chawinga in a 2–0 victory over Gotham FC in the Summer Cup final, earning her first professional trophy.